Girl House

 Girl House is a 2014 Canadian horror slasher film directed by Trevor Matthews and written by Nick Gordon.
-It stars Ali Cobrin playing a woman in an X-rated reality web series and Slaine as the psychopath who stalks her.
+It stars Ali Cobrin as a young woman in an X-rated reality web series and Slaine as the psychopath who stalks her.

 Plot

 In Rehobeth, Alabama, 1988, two girls trick an overweight boy, whom they nickname Loverboy, into dropping his pants and preparing for a kiss, only to tease and humiliate him.
 When one of the girls rides home alone later, Loverboy knocks her from her bicycle, then throws both her and the bicycle off a bridge.

 In the present day, Kylie Atkins, a college student struggling to pay tuition, is recruited by entrepreneur Gary Preston into Girl House, his online pornography venture.
 Registered customers can watch the girls living inside the titular house through 24/7 camera feeds.
 The girls perform regular daily activities, with occasional stripteases or sexual acts for additional money.
 Gary assures Kylie that the house's actual location is untraceable.
 Kylie is introduced to security guards Steve and Big Mike, as well as fellow Girl House residents Kat, Devon, Janet, Heather, and Mia.

 Kylie's first striptease captures the attention of Loverboy, a Girl House regular.
 Also watching are Alex and his college roommate Ben Stanley, who recognizes Kylie as his kindergarten crush.
 Former Girl House participant Anna, banned for her heroin addiction, returns to the house and begs Gary for another chance.
 Kylie has a private chat session with Loverboy, who surprises her with a picture of his face.
 Anna later finds the picture while snooping on Kylie's laptop.
 Ben pursues Kylie and they begin a relationship, which continues after he admits to knowing her involvement with Girl House.

 The women in Girl House are annoyed with Loverboy, who continually asks for Kylie, and start making fun of him.
 They put his picture with a handwritten caption that reads "What a stud" on the bulletin board.
 Kylie takes down the picture as soon as she sees it.

 Eventually, Loverboy snaps.
 He breaks into the place housing the website's server and kills the technical team.
 Gary is strapped to a chair and stabbed multiple times.
 Dying from blood loss, Gary is forced to watch Loverboy's rampage unfolding at the House.